Veerangana-Dash/Veerangana-Dash/README.md

 🚀 Team collaboration and representation<br>

 ## Work Ethics :
-To be precise, some of my work ethics can be listed as : 😸 ✅ "Never say no" attitude.
-Everything is worth a shot first.
+To be precise, some of my work ethics can be listed as : 😸 <br>
+✅ "Never say no" attitude.
+Everything is worth a shot first. <br>
-✅ Problem solver. " If there isnt a solution, it isnt a problem to begin with. " ✅ Smart and dynamic worker.
+✅ Problem solver. " If there isnt a solution, it isnt a problem to begin with. "<br>
+✅ Smart and dynamic worker.<br>
-✅ Participation in various groups and clubs for interpersonal skill development is as crucial as the work itself.
+✅ Participation in various groups and clubs for interpersonal skill development is as crucial as the work itself.<br>

 ## Fun facts :
 I'm much more than just a developer.
 In my spare time :